 1. Inflation slows, room for lower interest rates

-In 2024, the IMF expects a gradual decline in global inflation, albeit with regional differences in the extent of the decline.
-Importantly for investors, central banks are expected to cut policy rates in 2024, which will make financing private equity transactions easier.
+In 2024, the IMF expects a gradual decline in global inflation, albeit with regional differences.
+Importantly for investors, central banks are expected to cut policy rates, which will make financing private equity transactions easier.

 2. Exit climate recovers slightly

 According to Pitchbook, just over 1,000 exits took place in the European private equity landscape in 2023 up until November, more than 30% less than in the same period the previous year.
-Investment companies that previously had a wait-and-see approach, will step up their efforts to achieve exits in 2024, as the end of term for some of these funds is fast approaching.
+Investment companies that previously had a wait-and-see approach will step up their efforts to achieve exits in 2024, as the end of term for some funds is approaching.

 3. Continued growth of continuation vehicles

-Continuation vehicles remain popular with investment companies to secure exits, but due to increased supply, there will be a continued flight to quality, with only the most attractive vehicles closing at the desired size.
+Continuation vehicles remain popular with investment companies to secure exits.
+Due to increased supply, there will be a continued flight to quality, with only the most attractive vehicles closing at the desired size.

-Investment companies that raised funds before the Covid pandemic remain under pressure to invest capital towards the end of their investment period.
-This creates a relatively large amount of available capital to be allocated in 2024-2025.
+Private equity acquisitions are expected to increase, partly driven by still relatively abundant capital, which keeps company valuations supported.
+Investment companies that raised funds before the Covid pandemic remain under pressure to deploy capital towards the end of their investment period, resulting in a significant amount of available capital for 2024 and 2025.

 5. Creativity remains crucial for successful dealmaking

-Despite the expected increased stability in the markets compared to 2023, a creative approach remains key when closing deals.
-This may manifest itself, among other things, in a higher number of carve-out deals, where investment companies can often add significant value.
+Despite expected increased market stability compared to 2023, a creative approach remains key when closing deals.
+This may result in a higher number of carve-out transactions, where investment companies can often add significant value.

-With slightly improving macroeconomic prospects and greater stability in public markets, there will be opportunities for established investment companies in particular to raise capital for their new funds.
+With improving macroeconomic prospects and greater stability in public markets, established investment companies are expected to find more opportunities to raise capital for new funds.

-New and relatively young investment companies will also be able to benefit, although investors will continue to look critically at the quality and experience of the team and the professionalism of their operations and investment functions.
+New and relatively young investment companies may also benefit, although investors will continue to assess critically the quality, experience and professionalism of teams.

-The growing demand from entrepreneurs and private investors for investments in private markets will continue in 2024, spurred by the desire for greater diversification and higher returns.
-According to Goldman Sachs, family offices in Europe allocated an average of 30% of their assets to private markets in 2023, and this percentage is expected to rise further in 2024.
+Demand from entrepreneurs and private investors for private markets investments will continue to grow in 2024, driven by the need for diversification and higher returns.
+According to Goldman Sachs, European family offices allocated an average of 30% of their assets to private markets in 2023, with this share expected to increase further.

 8. Increased supply of co-investments